Rio Grande Presbyterian Church

 Weddings

 We welcome you to join us for worship that lifts up Jesus Christ as our Lord and Savior.
-We invite you to share your gifts with us and we welcome you to get involved: whether it’s singing in the choir, playing an instrument, or your own original song, reading scripture, being a greeter or a Bible Study participant—you are welcome here, every Sunday, and throughout the year, for worship, study, and service which are at the heart of our congregation!
+We invite you to share your gifts with us and we welcome you to get involved: whether it’s singing in the choir, playing an instrument (or your own original song), reading scripture, being a greeter or a Bible Study participant—you are welcome here, every Sunday, and throughout the year, as we partner together, with God's grace, to fulfill Rio Grande's Mission Statement: "Feeding the Hungry in Body, Mind and Spirit as Followers of Jesus Christ."

 Mission and Outreach at Rio Grande